open-ephys/bonsai-onix1-docs/articles/hardware/hs64/gpo-trigger.md

-The following excerpt from the Headstage 64 [example workflow](xref:hs64_workflow) demonstrates triggering a stimulus following a press of the □ key on the breakout board.
+The following excerpt from the Headstage 64 [example workflow](xref:hs64_workflow) demonstrates triggering a stimulus following a press of the X key on the breakout board.
 The GPO trigger uses a pin on the headstage to trigger stimulus more instantaneously than other trigger methods that write to a register on the hardware which takes more time.
 However, this trigger operator does not provide stimulus feedback as discussed in